papasax/dailymotion/README.md

 *   **Integration Tests** : Use the real PostgreSQL database to validate persistence.

 ---

+## 🛡 Security & Design

+*   **Raw SQL**: No ORM is used.
+Queries are handwritten in `app/models/user.py` for maximum performance and visibility.
+*   **Password Truncation**: Bcrypt inputs are capped at 72 bytes via Pydantic and Security helpers to prevent silent truncation errors.
+*   **Non-Root User**: The production container runs under `appuser` to minimize security risks.
+*   **Dependency Pinning**: All production and dev requirements are strictly pinned for environment parity.

 ## ⚙️ Technical Choices
 *   **Multi-Stage Dockerfile**: The production image is built in two stages to exclude build tools (`gcc`, `libpq-dev`) and development dependencies, resulting in a smaller and more secure attack surface.